Katja Pogačar: Amateur career

 Pogačar started playing golf at the age of 6 and was the top ranked female junior golfer in Slovenia between 2008 and 2012, winning the Slovenian Junior Championships four times in that period.
-She won the Czech Amateur Championship in 2011, the Leone di San Marco in 2012, and the Hungarian Ladies Amateur in 2012.
+She won the Leone di San Marco in 2012, the Hungarian Ladies Amateur in 2012, and the Czech Amateur Championship in 2014.

 Pogačar represented Slovenia between 2008 and 2016 and competed in the European Young Masters, European Ladies Amateur Championship, European Ladies' Team Championship, and the Espirito Santo Trophy.
 She also represented Slovenia at the Duke of York Young Champions Trophy and was runner-up and the leading player in 2012.
 She also played her first professional tournament as an amateur at the Crete Ladies Open (2012 LET Access Series) finishing T-4.

 After graduating from Gimnazija Poljane in 2013, Pogačar attended Ohio State University and graduated magna cum laude with a B.Sc. in Mathematics in May 2017.
 She played collegiate golf with the Ohio State Buckeyes as a student athlete from 2014 to 2017 and won three Big Ten Conference titles in 2014, 2015, and 2016.
 Pogačar was a three-time WGCA All-American Scholar, two-time Big Ten Distinguished Scholar, two-time second team All-Big Ten selection (2014 and 2017), and was All-Big Ten First Team pick in 2015 and 2016.